Ned's Project

 Ned's Project is 2016 Filipino independent LGBT comedy-drama film directed by Lemuel Lorca with written and screenplay by John Bedia.
 The film stars Angeli Bayani, Max Eigenmann, Biboy Ramirez and Ana Abad-Santos.
-In the film, Bayani plays the role Ned a lesbian who has harbored a desire to have a baby.
+In the film, Bayani plays the role of Ned, a lesbian who has harbored a desire to have a baby.
 It is an official entry to the 2nd CineFilipino Film Festival.

 The film has won Best Production Design, Best Actress, Best Screenplay, Best Picture, Best Supporting Actress and Best Cinematography at the 2016 Cinefilipino film festival.
 It has also been nominated for Best Sound, Best Scoring, Best Editing and another Best Supporting Actress.

 Rating

 The film got an X rating from the Movie and Television Classification Ratings Board on first review.
 This was later upgraded to Parental Guidance (PG) on the second submission.
 The film itself was rated R-18 by the MTRCB.